keeleinstituut/tv-common-laravel-amqp/README.md

 **Events**

-The library works in the way that after consuming of the message it produce a [Laravel event](https://laravel.com/docs/10.x/events) based on received message.
+The library works in the way that after consuming of the message it produces a [Laravel event](https://laravel.com/docs/10.x/events) based on received message.
 To make the decision about what event should be triggered the `events` config section is used.

 It contains two keys: